 No, we did not exaggerate!

-Maiden did to Metal what the Beatles did to rock.
-Just as no rock music fan did not hear of "the Beatles", the is no metal fan who doesn't no Maiden.
-Just as you would not find a rock music lover without an album by the Beatles in his library, you will not find a "Metalhead" who does not have a Maiden album at home.
+"Maiden" did to Metal what the Beatles did to rock.
+Just as no rock music fan did not hear of "the Beatles", the is no metal fan who doesn't know "Iron Maiden".
+Just as you would not find a rock music lover without an album by "the Beatles" in his library, you will not find a "Metalhead" who does not have a "Maiden" album at home.

-40 albums, of which 16 are studio albums, one of which is double, over 2000 performances in front of millions of fans around the world, of which only one of them alone was in front of 300,000 people, sales of over one hundred million albums worldwide.
-Make no mistake, Maiden is the biggest metal band in the world, period!
+40 albums, of which 17 are studio albums, one of which is double, over 2000 performances in front of millions of fans around the world, of which only one of them alone was in front of 300,000 people, sales of over one hundred million albums worldwide.
+Make no mistake, "Maiden" is the biggest metal band in the world, period!